nf-core/taxprofiler/docs/output.md

 - [MALT](#malt) - Sequence alignment and analysis tool designed for processing high-throughput sequencing data, especially in the context of metagenomics
 - [MetaPhlAn3](#metaphlan3) - Genome-level marker gene based taxonomic classifier
 - [mOTUs](#motus) - Tool for marker gene-based OTU (mOTU) profiling.
-- [TAXPASTA](#taxpasta) - Tool to standardise taxonomic profiles as well as merge profiles across samples for the same classifier/profiler.
+- [TAXPASTA](#taxpasta) - Tool to standardise taxonomic profiles as well as merge profiles across samples from the same database and classifier/profiler.
 - [MultiQC](#multiqc) - Aggregate report describing results and QC from the whole pipeline
 - [Pipeline information](#pipeline-information) - Report metrics generated during the workflow execution